Photos of Venice Underwater: The Highest Tide in 50 Years

-On November 12, strong winds and rainstorms pushed water levels in Venice, Italy, to the second-highest levels ever recorded.
-The high water mark hit 74 inches (187 cm) on Tuesday, just short of the record set in 1966.
-This exceptional Acqua Alta has flooded businesses and historic structures, sank boats, and has been blamed for one death so far.
+Yesterday, strong winds and rainstorms pushed water levels in Venice, Italy, to the second-highest levels ever recorded.
+The high-water mark hit 74 inches (187 centimeters), just short of the record set in 1966.
+This exceptional acqua alta has flooded businesses and historic structures, sank boats, and been blamed for one death so far.

 Venice Underwater: The Highest Tide in 50 Years